metinciris/svgtoweb/README.md

 ## Notes

-- Replace `your-image.svg` with your own SVG file in the `assets/images` directory.
+- The DZI file and the tiles in the `output_files` directory were generated using VIPS.
 - You can use GitHub Desktop to manage and upload your files to GitHub.

 ---

-This project is a simple demonstration of how to use OpenSeadragon for viewing SVG images on the web.
+This project is a simple demonstration of how to use OpenSeadragon for viewing DZI images on the web.
 ```

 #### README_tr.md (Türkçe)